Veluga/Thalia-Backtesting-Tool/Video/demo.md

 ​Having created an account, we can now go ahead and log in.
 [Log in.]

-Now that we're logged in, we can go to the _My Portfolio's_ tab.
+Now that we're logged in, let's take another look on the homepage.
+As we can see, what previously was a registration form, now shows our latest tweets.
+Let us now take a look at the _My Portfolio's_ page.

 [Place mouse on link.]
 You can see the link in the NavBar right here.